 How to sew with Linen ?

 Sewing success is all about fabric choices.
 When you have a good fabric with you which is easy to sew you are guaranteed success.
-Checkout this post on How to buy fabric for sewing.
+Checkout this post on Deciding on which clothing fabric is best

-You can sew linen with any type of needle, and any type of thread.
+You can sew linen with any needle and any type of thread.
 Just keep a steam iron close by as you sew.
 On a bias cut, linen fabric drapes very well.

-As linen shrinks about 3-10% in the first few washes you may want to prewash linen fabric before cutting it up.
+As linen shrinks about 3-10% in the first few washes, you should prewash linen fabric before cutting it up.
 Some people even prewash linen 4 times before sewing it to get that smooth finish.

-Then iron when it is still slightly damp to remove the inevitable wrinkles on it.
+Then iron it when it is still slightly damp to remove the inevitable wrinkles on it.
 Press as you sew.
 Press seams open.
 You may need to finish the fabric edges as the linen frays.
-But if it is cut on the bias the edges would not fray
+But if it is cut on the bias, the edges will not fray.

 You can use a silk organza underlining for making clothes with linen.